directus-labs/guest-authoring/directus-extension/directus-README.md

 ---
-title: ' How to Make a Web Scraper Directus Extension'
+title: " How to Make a Web Scraper Directus Extension"
-description: ''
+description: ""
 author:
-  name: 'Nancy Okeke'
+  name: "Nancy Okeke"
-  avatar_file_name: 'add-to-directory'
+  avatar_file_name: "add-to-directory"
 ---

 ## What is Directus